-For the OPP-RTI's flood rehabilitation work mostly in Sindh, South Punjab and in Balochistan, being managed thru 27 partners (in the villages surrounding 2 cities and 25 towns), TTRC continues to assist with the on site guidance and documentation of the work (related to shelter, hand pumps and shelter for schools).
-Last period monitoring survey visits were made to 4 partners work in their respective town/villages.
-OPP-RTI members also undertake monitoring visits.
+For the OPP-RTI's flood rehabilitation work mostly in Sindh, South Punjab and in Balochistan, being managed thru 27 partners (in the villages surrounding 2 cities and 25 towns), TTRC assisted with the on site guidance and documentation of the work (related to shelter, hand pumps and shelter for schools).

-Mobilizing women's savings groups in settlements in Orangi towns: Since Jan'10, 19 groups in Orangi 500 women have saved Rs.
-17,57,236.
-Thru the savings 335 members have been supported with credit ranging from Rs.
+Mobilizing women's savings groups in settlements in Orangi towns: Since Jan'10, 21 groups in

+Orangi 500 women have saved Rs.
+21,96,460.
+Thru the savings 378 members have been supported with credit ranging from Rs.
 2,700 to 30,000.
 The credit has been used mainly for their children's health and education needs, loans for livelihood have also been initiated.
-More women are joining as members, thru the OPP-RTI's Housing Saving and Loan Program, total 90 members (9 last period) were provided housing loans, of Rs.
+More women are joining as members, thru the OPP-RTI's Housing Saving and Loan Program, total 97 members (11 this period) were provided housing loans, of Rs.
 24,000-40,000 each, for ventiliation and other improvements.
 On site technical guidance is being provided thru UTC, more requests for housing loans are under process.